 - ✓ Ideal for anyone with RSI or a disability

 - ✓ Best speech to text software for authors

 When I was employed as a journalist, I spent a lot of time interviewing people.
 One of the most painful things I had to do was transcribe long interviews using a keyboard.

-More recently, I’ve been using the dictation software Dragon Dictate to convert speech to text and transcribe first drafts of articles, blog posts, book chapters and more.
+The former converts speech to text and transcribe first drafts of articles, blog posts, book chapters and more.
 The latter is ideal for getting transcripts of my work from typists.

-Dictation or speech to text is far faster than typing.
+Dictation or speech to text transcription is far faster than typing.

-I can type about a five hundred to thousand words in 30 minutes if I know what I’m writing about.
+I have the ability to type about five hundred to thousand words in 30 minutes if I know what I’m writing about.
 On the other hand, I can dictate up to three or four thousand words in 30 minutes.